jove-decompiler/jove/README.md

 ![](Documentation/.demo.gif)

-In each new iteration (i.e. running of the recompiled program), we recover more code.
-Essentially, the input is _pushed_ through the program.
+In each new iteration (i.e. running of the recompiled program), we recover more code. [^9]

 For a look at an example of a more typical and full-featured program, see [ls -la /](/Documentation/.demo.ls.gif).